framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 cycle that you're used to with CFML.
 In fact, if you use the REPL (Read-Eval-Print-Loop) you can pretty much reduce that to just edit-test since Clojure code is compiled as you type it in and can be evaluated immediately.

-And because I was still writing a lot of CFML back then, I figured out an easy way to allow you, as a CFML developer, to load and run Clojure code within your CFML application.
-That functionality has been available via the standalone [cfmljure library](https://github.com/framework-one/cfmljure) for several years (since September 2010), and it has become core to how the Internet dating platform works at my company ([World Singles Networks](http://worldsinglesnetworks.com)).
+Because I was still writing a lot of CFML back in 2010, I figured out an easy way to allow you, as a CFML developer, to load and run Clojure code within your CFML application.
+That functionality has been available via the standalone [cfmljure library](https://github.com/framework-one/cfmljure) for several years, and it has become core to how the Internet dating platform works at my company ([World Singles Networks](http://worldsinglesnetworks.com)).
 We've had
 **cfmljure** in production since Spring 2011 and, in 2014, we declared Clojure to be our primary language and nearly all new development happens in Clojure, hosted within three ColdBox applications and two FW/1 applications.
 Clojure powers all of our